IgorKvasn/ember-vendor-analyzer/README.md

 ## Usage

-1. checkout this project
+Notice: you must have a Java (JRE) installed on your computer.

-2. in `src` directory run command `javac sk/Main.java` (you must have JDK installed on your computer)
+1. download the JAR file from this repository
-3. run `java sk.Main` with one parameter - the absolute path of your *vendor.js* file
+2. run `java -jar <name-of-the-jar>` with one parameter - the absolute path of your *vendor.js* file

 You will get an output with module names ant their size, like this: